gmc-code/PC-Latex1/docs/latex_maths/right_triangles/right_triangles.rst

 ====================================================

 | The diagrams below show a right angle and another angle in a triangle, with the third angle to be calculated.
-| These are python generated via LaTeX with the separate question and answer sheet pdfs.
+| These are python generated via LaTeX with separate question and answer sheet pdfs.

 ----